 A warm and loving person, Kathrine had a very strong personal faith in Jesus Christ and was adamant that she did not want extreme medical interventions at the end of her life.
 The family agreed to her wishes and for the last five days of her life, she received comfort care from the competent and caring staff at Vancouver General Hospital.
 In keeping with her wishes, cremation has taken place.
 There will be a Memorial at the University Golf Club in West Point Grey near the UBC campus on June 23 at noon.
 In lieu of flowers, donations to the Mennonite Central Committee (MCC) would be appreciated.

-To send flowers to Kathrine's family, please visit our floral section.
+To send flowers to Kathrine's family, please visit our floral store.